Landdoraine/05-Work-Calendar/README.md

-# workday-scheduler
+# Work Calendar

 ## Description
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively workday scheduler allows you to organize your work day from 9:00AM to 5:00PM
+Work Calendar allows you to organize your work day from 9:00AM to 5:00PM